coop152/obsidian-vaults/System Architecture (25212)/Part 2/Ex2 Branch Prediction Solutions.md

 3. 7.9986 instructions per branch.
 4. 20% of execution time is wasted.
 The program takes 428065 branches, each of which wastes two cycles in addition to the cycle that it takes to execute.
 Therefore, the program runs for $\text{instructionCount} + 2\cdot\text{branchCount}$ cycles, which is 4280063 for the given trace.
 The proportion of wasted time is $\frac{2\cdot\text{branchCount}}{\text{totalTime}}$, which is almost exactly 20%.
 5. 89.28% of the branches in the program are invariant.
 6. 2.61% of execution time is wasted when invariant branches are perfectly predicted.
 When excluding invariant branches, only 45859 branches will incur a 2 cycle penalty to the runtime of the program.
-Doing the calculation from ex4 again, we get $\frac{2\cdot45859}{3515651}$
+Doing the calculation from ex4 again, we get $\frac{2\cdot45859}{3515651}$ = 2.61%.
+7. The BTB has a limited size, and may have to evict some cached branches